30 Li2 離

 Text: 突(sudden)如(like)其(it)來(come)如(like, if, as if)，焚(burn)如(like)，死(die)如，棄(desert)如。

 As if coming all of a sudden, the subject is in a state like being burned up, dying down, and being deserted (which occur one after another).

 As if a sudden fire or assault occurred, it is completely destroyed.

 The flames of the lower trigram Li blaze upwards, breaking through the boundary (between the lower and upper trigram) and reaching position 4 where the upper trigram is Li as well.
 As a result, line 4 is engulfed in flames and completely burned down.

 Line 4 isn't at its right position and, therefore, doesn't cling to righteousness.
 It is one step behind the middle of the upper trigram so can't act moderately either.
 This signifies that it doesn't comply with the norm of hexagram Li at all.

-Commentary on the image: As if coming all of a sudden, (signifying that) there is no room for (line 4).
+Commentary on the image: As if coming all of a sudden: this signifies that there is no room for line 4.